shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 Are you developing Tizen Xamarin App and looking for a TDD framework?

-Do you use NUnit TDD solutions on other mobile platforms and planning to integrate it on Tizen too?
+Are you using NUnit TDD solutions on other mobile platforms and planning to integrate it on Tizen too?

 Are you studying TDD for the very first time?

-Read this step-by-step guide where you will find a detailed instructions on how to use nunit.xamarin test framework which is a cross-platform SDK with GUI and XML report generation features.
+Read this step-by-step guide where you will find a detailed instructions on how to use nunit.xamarin test framework which offers a cross-platform SDK with GUI and XML report generation features.

 For the comprehensive NUnit feature coverage, please, visit the [project site](http://nunit.org/).